Digiteum Talks: What You Need to Know About Starting a Career at Digiteum: Part 1

 Who better than our leadership team to give a glimpse of the company’s opportunities, culture and atmosphere?
 In Part 2 of this guide, we talk to our CTO, co-CEO and Project Managers about the specifics of the interviewing process, Digiteum values and focus on putting together strong teams.
 Stay tuned!

-Right now, we have about a dozen middle and senior-level opportunities for engineers in Poland and Belarus.
+Right now, we have about a dozen middle and senior-level opportunities for engineers in Poland.
 Check out Career page to see if there’s anything that matches your goals and aspirations and hit us up at firstname.lastname@example.org.